aslom/serverless-nyc-bai-case-study/README.md

 *IBM Cloud Functions is based on the Apache OpenWhisk project.
 We'll be using IBM Cloud Functions for today's lab, but the concepts could apply to any managed Serverless offering.*

 1. [Sign up for an IBM Cloud Account](https://ibm.biz/BdY3BT) [https://ibm.biz/BdY3BT]
-2. This should redirect you to IBM Cloud, but if not you can go directly there at [https://bluemix.net](https://bluemix.net)
+2. This should redirect you to IBM Cloud as a part of the sign up process, but if not you can go directly there at [https://bluemix.net](https://bluemix.net)
 3. Sign in to confirm your account was created.

 ## Install IBM Cloud CLI & IBM Cloud Functions Plugin